Communication is More than a Two-Way Street

 While there are many other actions to take, you get the idea.
 Genuine communication like this creates respect and trust.
 It also builds positive working relationships and a higher performing team.
 However, it’s seems to be rare.
 Why not do these every day seamlessly in the midst of the whirlwind of work?
 This isn’t an assignment.
 These kinds of actions are more than management, it’s leadership.

-Or, do you want a proven game-plan for career success?
-If so, check out Doug and Rick’s Superstar Leadership book.
+Finally, do you want a proven game-plan for career success?
+If so, check out Rick’s Superstar Leadership book.